Package 'BIOMASS'

 If trust_GPS_corners is FALSE, corner coordinates in the projected coordinate system are calculated by a procrust analysis that preserves the shape and dimensions of the plot in the local coordinate system.
 Outlier corners are also identified sequentially and projected coordinates of the trees are calculated by applying the resulting procrust analysis.

-If longlat and proj_coord are supplied, only longitude/latitude coordinates will be considered.
+If longlat and proj_coord are provided, only longitude/latitude coordinates will be considered.

-When ref_raster is supplied, this raster is cropped for every plot contained in corner_data.
+When ref_raster is provided, this raster is cropped for every plot contained in corner_data.

 Value